gorkafraga/GRAPHOLEMO/README.md

 -  **_EH.** suffix with name initials of a MSc Thesis (ignore)
 -  **Allread**  refers to a previous project Allread (ignore)
 -  **\_AR\_** acronym for Allread project (ignore)

+## Folder overview
+### Behavioral
+#### BEH_cognitive
+contains scripts for descriptive tables and plot on performance in the cognitive tests (reading, spelling, etc)

+#### BEH_computational_models
+all scripts related to running the models in Stan and preparing the data for them.
+-  **LEMO_task_preprocessing** formats and prepares the task performance data for the computational models.
+Some operations done here are concatenate tables, trim trials with 'too slow' response, select columns gather the data in a format suited for Stan
+-  **LEMO_model_run_rlddm**  runs the rlddm model in Stan: gathers the samples to create a stan fit object and extracts log lik values for model comparisons
+-  **LEMO_gatherOutput**  gathers the output of the models and generate tables and plots.
+There is an associated function
+- **BEH_computational_models/Stan** the Stan scripts named *LEMO_rlddm_* are the scripts to compute the models in our project.
+Ignore subfolders *allread*  (script tests  for other project) and those referring with _bandit2arm_ (initial tests in those tasks and models as examples)
+- **BEH_computational_models/data_generation** (beta) initial tests for further analysis

+#### BEH_computational_models_compareTasks
+comparisons between the model parameters derived from task parts A and B

+#### BEH_correlations
+Function and runner script to perform various sets of correlations between performance data and model parameters
+#### BEH_redcap
+ancillary scripts to gather and format tables downloaded from Redcap
+#### Experiment_NeurobsPresentation
+the scripts for the program Presentation (from Neurobs) to run the experiment.
+See README in folder for details

+#### File management
+Miscellaneous scripts used for folder preparations , file conversions, ec

+#### MR_plots and tables
+Misc scripts for visualization of MRI data and the results tables

+#### MR_preprocessing
+Scripts starting by LEMO_\*  are the main preprocessing scripts.  **LEMO_run_wrapperPreprocessing** is used as a main preprocessing script that will call functions to create a matlabbatch for SPM

+#### MR_statistics
+**Task_feedbacklearning** contains the main analysis scripts, first and second leval with and without model parameter as modulators
+**ROI** contains the main ROI analyses for the feedback learning task

+#### MR_utils, Misc visualizations, Rmarkdown and Statistics_functions
+Miscellaneous scripts (some are beta versions) used for this an other projects